-EDUC 357-4 Language and Literacy: Reading and Writing (EY) EDUC 366-2 Curriculum and Instruction: Social Studies (EY) EDUC 377-2 Numeracy: Instructional Strategies (EY) EDUC 387-2 Curriculum and Instruction: Science (EY) EDUC 391-3 Classroom Practice and Seminar II ELECTIVE 3-3 Academic course in a teachable area
+EDUC 357-4 Language and Literacy: Reading and Writing (EY) EDUC 366-2 Curriculum and Instruction: Social Studies (EY) EDUC 377-2 Numeracy: Instructional Strategies (EY) EDUC 387-2 Curriculum and Instruction: Science (EY) EDUC 391-3 Experiential Practicum ELECTIVE 3-3 Academic course in a teachable area

-The EDUC 391-3 practicum is required only if it has not been taken previously as a component of the Education Diploma in a First Nations Language and Culture.
+Note: The EDUC 391-3 practicum is required only if it has not been taken previously as a component of the Education Diploma in a First Nations Language and Culture.
+If the School of Education determines EDUC 391-3 is not required, they will designate 3 credit hours of coursework to maintain the required credits.